Found Deceased

 Eye Color(s):Blue

-Circumstances
+Circumstances and Updates

 Mary’s parents were young and her father, Michael, only made $15 per week.
 A relative of Mary’s mom, Catherine, wrote to a social service agency for help.
 Unfortunately, their address was disclosed to/learned by a woman.